thatvirtualboy/hellothere/_pages/presskit.md

 • Widgets for your home screen and lock screen
 • Card Details display the card images, who sent it, when it was received, and additional details
 • Configure portait, landscape, or square cards
-• Browse cards by occasion, by favorites, or the entire collection by date
+• Browse cards by occasion, by sender, or the entire collection by date
 • Search the gallery to easily find cards by keyword
 • Cards and folders are fully editable
 • Easy to maintain *Senders* list.